sissaschool/xmlschema/doc/converters.rst

 Moreover there are also other two converters useful for specific cases:

-  * :class:`UnorderedConverter`: like default converter but with unordered decoding and encoding.
+  * :class:`xmlschema.UnorderedConverter`: like default converter but with unordered decoding and encoding.
-  * :class:`ColumnarConverter`: a converter that remaps attributes as child elements in a columnar shape (available since release v1.2.0).
+  * :class:`xmlschema.ColumnarConverter`: a converter that remaps attributes as child elements in a columnar shape (available since release v1.2.0).
-  * :class:`DataElementConverter`: a converter that converts XML to a tree of :class:`DataElement` intances, Element-like objects with decoded values and schema bindings (available since release v1.5.0).
+  * :class:`xmlschema.DataElementConverter`: a converter that converts XML to a tree of :class:`xmlschema.DataElement` instances, Element-like objects with decoded values and schema bindings (available since release v1.5.0).

 Create a custom converter
 =========================

-To create a new customized converter you have to subclass the :class:`XMLSchemaConverter` and redefine the two methods *element_decode* and *element_encode*.
+To create a new customized converter you have to subclass the :class:`xmlschema.XMLSchemaConverter` and redefine the two methods *element_decode* and *element_encode*.
 These methods are based on the namedtuple `ElementData`, an Element-like data structure that stores the decoded Element parts.
 This namedtuple is used by decoding and encoding methods as an intermediate